tamj0rd2/ncdc/README.md

   --version           Show version number                              [boolean] --help              Show help                                        [boolean] --schemaPath        specify a path to load json schemas from, rather than
-                      generating them                                   [string]
-  --tsconfigPath, -c  a path to the tsconfig which contains required symbols
+                      generating schmas for types specified in ncdc config at runtime                                           [string] --tsconfigPath, -c  a path to the tsconfig file which contains the types specified in the given config file
                                            [string] [default: "./tsconfig.json"]

+Examples:
+  ncdc test ./config.yml                    Tests that the responses for the API https://mysite.com                        endpoints defined in config.yml
+                                            match the configured parameters
 ```

 ## Serve

 ### CLI Usage
 ```
-$ ./bin/ncdc serve --help
-ncdc serve &lt;configPath&gt; [port]
+ncdc serve <configPath> [port]

 Serves configured endpoints

 Positionals:
-  configPath  path to the mock config                        [string] [required] port        port to serve the API on                  [number] [default: 4000]
+  configPath  path to the ncdc config file                   [string] [required] port        port to serve the API on                  [number] [default: 4000]

 Options:
   --version           Show version number                              [boolean] --help              Show help                                        [boolean] --schemaPath        specify a path to load json schemas from, rather than
-                      generating them                                   [string]
-  --tsconfigPath, -c  a path to the tsconfig which contains required symbols
+                      generating schmas for types specified in ncdc config at runtime                                           [string] --tsconfigPath, -c  a path to the tsconfig file which contains the types specified in the given config file
                                            [string] [default: "./tsconfig.json"]

+Examples:
+  ncdc serve ./config.yml 4000  Serves the mock API endpoints defined in
+                                config.yml on port 4000
 ```